MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/build-sql-statements-that-include-variables-and-controls.md

 ## Build SQL statements with ADO

-In this section, you will build the same statements as in the previous section, but this time using ADO as the data access method.
+In this section, you'll build the same statements as in the previous section, but this time using ADO as the data access method.

 The following code example shows how to create a **QueryDef** object with a simple SQL statement.
 This query returns all orders from an Orders table that were placed after March 31, 2006.